LiorHaim/cephdemos/ceph-migration/README.md

 33
 ```

 Great! but we haven't finished, let's take a few minutes and let the balancer do it's magic.
-After the balancer finishes, we see that we have out PGs distributed on more devices evenly.
-This thing will significantly help our performance because we have more spindles, more servers, and we have our workloads evenly distributed among those disks!
+After the balancer finishes, we see that we have our PGs distributed on more devices evenly.
+This thing can significantly help your performance because we have more spindles, more servers, and our workloads are evenly distributed among those disks!

 ```bash
 $ ceph osd df -f json-pretty | jq '.nodes[0:12][].pgs'